NFT token detail for exoplanet GJ 581 e. Only at exoplanetary.systems

-GJ 581 e is a sub_neptune exoplanet discovered in 2009 using the Radial Velocity method.
+GJ 581 e is a sub_neptune exoplanet discovered in 2009 using the Radial Velocity method at La Silla Observatory.
+The 3.6 m ESO Telescope was employed with the instruments of the HARPS Spectrograph.

 GJ 581 e image